 The result will be a successful cut-over and a very happy client.

-The very last step in many of the Data Center Consolidation Transformation & Transition projects is the actual closure of the site and hard decommission of the servers & HW, once all services, servers and associated applications have been relocated, following for example the European Union directives of Waste Electrical and Electronic Equipment Directive (WEEE).
+The very last step in many of the Data Center Consolidation Transformation and Transition projects is the actual closure of the site and hard decommission of the servers and HW, once all services, servers and associated applications have been relocated, following for example the European Union directives of Waste Electrical and Electronic Equipment Directive (WEEE).

 The disposal activities are normally carried out by the incumbent or a partner, but I recommend managing both the partners and the process around it as part of your program.
 This is actually a key activity, not only in terms of security and such, but more importantly, from a business case perspective.
 Lights out in the old data center is often a project KPI, and part of the process of freeing up capital tied to the site.
 One thing that is sure to kill the business case for consolidation and relocation projects is the failure to close the old data centers, potentially doubling the number of data centers in the organization.

-The very last stage of the Data Center Consolidation, Optimization & Relocation transition process is DC closure once all services, servers and associated applications are relocated.
+The very last stage of the Data Center Consolidation, Optimization and Relocation transition process is DC closure once all services, servers and associated applications are relocated.

 Capgemini has a green approach to disposal activities.
 The disposal activities are normally carried out by the incumbent or one of our partners.
 We manage the partners and the process as part of our normal methodology, following the European Union directives of Waste Electrical and Electronic Equipment Directive (WEEE) or similar, depending on the geography.